Szeged-Hódmezővásárhely Tram-train

-The Szeged-Hódmezővásárhely Tram-train is a tram-train system in Hungary between two of the most important cities of Csongrád-Csanád County, Szeged (the county seat) and Hódmezővásárhely (a city with county rights).
+The Szeged-Hódmezővásárhely Tram-train is a tram-train system in Hungary between the cities of Csongrád-Csanád County, Szeged (the county seat) and Hódmezővásárhely (a city with county rights).
 Construction began on 4 April 2018, and it was inaugurated on 29 November 2021.

 History

 Many commute between the two cities during the school days, 60% of which by public transport.
 The cities are connected by regional buses and a train service that runs by the hour.
 The distance between the two bus stations is 26,2 km (16,2 miles) and the journey takes about 30–37 minutes (depending on the number of stops the bus has to take).
 Because of the traffic jams caused by the number of vehicles and the number of passengers, most buses are up to 10 minutes late.

 There is also a train service between Szeged and Hódmezővásárhely provided by a fleet of diesel trains, however this system is poorly operated as there is only one track available with the trains running on an hourly basis with a maximum speed of 80 km/h (50 mph).

 In 2007, a plan was made for the Szeged Transport Ltd. and by 2016 permission for construction was given.